TelepathicGrunt/RepurposedStructures/README.md

 &nbsp;

 **Add these two properties to both of your run configs in the build.gradle file.
-These will allow Blame's mixins to work.
+These will allow RS's mixins to work.
 After you add the properties lines, refresh Gradle and run `genEclipseRuns` or `genIntellijRuns` or `genVSCodeRuns` based on what IDE you are using.**

 <blockquote>minecraft {